How to Register your Inflatable Sport Boat

 #3.
 Bill of Sale – Sales receipt showing you purchased the boat.
 This confirms that you paid for the Sport Boat and paid taxes, if required to.

-#3.a.
-If you purchased a Sport Boat from a vendor, the sales receipt or invoice from that vendor verifying the purchase will work as your bill of sale.
+If you purchased a Sport Boat from Amazon or a vendor, the sales receipt or invoice from Amazon or a vendor verifying the purchase will work as your bill of sale.
 You can also request a copy of your bill of sale directly from Inflatable Sport Boats by contacting us.

 #4.
-Boaters 101 form (Forms could vary for each state.
+California Boaters 101 Form (Forms could vary for each state.
 This is the form used in CA)

 TIP: You can register your dinghy at any DMV.
 If you have AAA insurance, most AAA offices have a DMV desk where you can register your inflatable boat there as well.
 Helps eliminate the wait at the DMV.